Detroit

 Detroit is a port on the Detroit River, one of the four major straits that connect the Great Lakes system to the St. Lawrence Seaway.
 The city anchors the third-largest regional economy in the Midwest and the 16th-largest in the United States.
 It is also best known as the center of the U.S. automotive industry, and the "Big Three" auto manufacturers—General Motors, Ford, and Stellantis North America (Chrysler)—are all headquartered in Metro Detroit.
-It houses the Detroit Metropolitan Airport, one of the most important hub airports in the United States.
+Metro Detroit houses the Detroit Metropolitan Airport, one of the most important hub airports in the United States.
 Detroit and the adjacent Canadian city of Windsor constitute the second-busiest international crossing in North America, after San Diego–Tijuana.

 Detroit's culture is marked with diversity, having both local and international influences.
 Detroit gave rise to the music genres of Motown and techno, and also played an important role in the development of jazz, hip-hop, rock, and punk.
 As a result of the city's rapid growth in its boom years, Detroit has many globally unique architectural monuments and historic places.
 Since the 2000s, conservation efforts have managed to save many architectural pieces and achieve several large-scale revitalizations, including the restoration of several historic theaters and entertainment venues, high-rise renovations, new sports stadiums, and a riverfront revitalization project.
 Detroit is an increasingly popular tourist destination which caters to about 16 million visitors per year.
 In 2015, Detroit was designated a "City of Design" by UNESCO, the first and only U.S. city to receive this designation.